 Particularly Najdorf and Svechnikov but also Dragon are popular openings at ICCF and I met both openings in many rated games, including in several team matches for Team Sweden.
 ICCF starts Najdorf 6 Be3 events at regular basic.
 Thematical tournaments are by the way not rated.
 I will however not post any Correspondence Chess games at my site.

-I qualified to play in 2 different Najdorf final events by winning 3 different events.
+I qualified to play in 3 different Najdorf final events by winning 3 different events.
 I was surpised to play in one of the finals since oen of the vents I won said nothing about final.
 Many events does not have finals even if it is the same opening as events with a final.

 Reversed Dragon is also a very popular opening at ICCF, I met in many rated games, including in several team matches for Team Sweden.